IIIF/api/source/api/auth/1.0/implementation.md

 Internet Explorer (all versions) assigns all websites to one of four security zones: Internet, Local intranet, Trusted sites, or Restricted sites.
 The zone to which a website is assigned specifies the security settings that are used for that site.
 Corporate IT policies can assign sites to zones for all users on a domain.

 This can affect an implementation of the Authentication API.
 If the new tab opened by the client to navigate to the login service URL on the resource domain involves a transition from a less trusted to a more trusted zone, the client script will no longer be able interact with the window - specifically its reference to the opened window is set to `null` and it therefore cannot tell when the window is closed.
-This zone transition includes any subsequent redirects that happen in the opened login window, including a redirect from the resource domain to a separate authentication server such as a CAS or OAuth2 implmentation.
+This zone transition includes any subsequent redirects that happen in the opened login window, including a redirect from the resource domain to a separate authentication server such as a CAS or OAuth2 implementation.

 If, for example, the client domain and resource domain are in the *Internet* zone, but the login service on the resource domain involves a redirect to an authentication system which to internal network users is in the *Intranet* zone, the login flow will not work.